KokoMania/FunctionGraderPy/README.md

-# 🧮 Python Submission Grader CLI
+# 🧮 Python Function/Submission Grader CLI

-A simple command-line interface (CLI) tool for managing and grading student submissions and or functions in general.
+A simple command-line interface (CLI) tool for managing and grading student through functions in general.
 This tool supports downloading submissions from Google Drive, running auto-grading tests, and clearing the submission folder.

 ---